 - 1. Interest in field development post-government back-in. - 2.
 Unitised interest in the C4 Field. - 3.
-Interest in development/production following government back-in.
+Interest in development/production following government back-in. - 4.
+Sold during the period.

 The Group's interest in the joint operations is accounted for via recognition of the Group's share of assets, liabilities, revenue and expenses.